-This window displays the switch's current MLD snooping forwarding table.
+This page displays the switch's current MLD snooping forwarding table.
 It provides an easy way for user to check the list of ports that the multicast group comes from and specific sources that it will be forwarded to.
 The packet comes from the source VLAN.
 They will be forwarded to the forwarding VLAN.
-The MLD snooping further restricts the forwarding ports.

-To view the following window, click L2 Features > L2 Multicast Control > MLD Snooping > MLD Snooping Forwarding Table, as show below:
+To view the following window, click L2 Features > L2 Multicast Control > MLD Snooping > MLD Snooping Forwarding Table as shown below:

-Figure 4-69 MLD Snooping Forwarding Table window
+Figure 4-64 MLD Snooping Forwarding Table window